frankmeza/frankmeza/src/pages/articles/2018-05-20---essential-concepts-for-junior-developers-to-know/index.md

 Yes, the job posting may have mentioned so-many-years-experience in such-and-such a framework, but we all know that frameworks serve different purposes in different types of businesses, and also go in and out of use.
 The question becomes more like *can you learn to work with a new one?*

-This is what potential employers want to know... *can you keep up?* Are you able to take the *concepts* of programming with you into any coding situation you may find yourself in, and only then focus on implementation/syntax?
+This is what potential employers want to know... *can you keep up?* Are you able to take the *fundamental concepts* of programming with you into any coding situation you may find yourself in, sort out an approach, and only *then* focus on implementation/syntax?

 > Solid pseudo code knows no single syntax or Javascript framework.

-What I mean by that is that armed with fundamental knowledge of programming and protocols and concepts, and by using that as your knowledge base, you can learn any framework or language exponentially quicker than by thinking that each must be learned on its own special snowflake terms.
+What I mean by that is that armed with fundamental knowledge of programming and protocols and concepts and by using them as your knowledge base, you can learn any framework or language exponentially quicker than by believing and acting as if each must be learned on its own special snowflake terms.

 How can you prove that you have a good, working knowledge of this?
-With clear explanation of the underlying mechanics, which can only come from having a solid grasp of basic concepts.
+With clear explanations of the underlying mechanics, which can only come from having a solid grasp of basic concepts.

 <hr>

 ## What Are These Basic Concepts?

-When in the dark about a topic, I like to start at Wikipedia.
+When in the dark about a lower level topic, I like to start at Wikipedia.
 You can quickly gain a 30,000 ft. overview and some terminology for better words to input into the Google.

 I also really like the overviews over at Mozilla.
 They're thorough, clear, and have diagrams to help break up the content and provide some visuals to use in clarifying the point at hand.
 Check these overviews out and use them as a jump off point to become very familiar with these topics.

-I'm not going to get into too much detail myself here, this is more an aggregation of links and small checklists to things to really dig into.
+I'm not going to get into too much detail myself here, this is more an aggregation of links and small checklists of things for you to really dig into as a new, maturing developer.

 ## REST: Representational State Transfer